 Their mission was to evaluate the potential of likely near- and long-term applications for Harman’s core technology.
-The automotive industry had shown the most near-term interest in using Harman technology for vibration control.
+The automotive industry had shown the most near-term interest in using Harman technology for road noise cancellation.
 However automotive is also a segment with very long product adoption cycles, potentially requiring significant continuing investment.
 Other segments might have better or at least faster potential for generating substantial returns.

 Market segment characteristics

 Harman also needed to learn the best way to build awareness to attract the interest of potential customers in the early market for vibration control.
 Their goal was to do so in a way that has relatively low cost, and did not commit the company to a dead-end path.

 As the potential for the technology was being determined, management also wanted to discover the best way to structure their effort.
 Here, the issues revolve around resource allocation decisions, funding levels and expected levels of both product and development contract revenues.
 With different ways to structure the business, Harman wanted to remain responsive to customers and is able to produce results.

 Business model alternatives